Thanks to an updated version of the app, free users of Spotify could benefit from premium account features.

 Plans to improve the service are still unveiled, with the latest report coming from Bloomberg, who cited unnamed industry sources.

 Whilst it will still feature adverts, the updated version will more closely resemble the experience of a paid subscription, insiders say.

 Spotify currently operates a two-tier system - premium and free.

 Premium is a subscription-based service, where users pay a monthly fee for no adverts and increased song choice freedom.

-Currently, Spotify charges £9.99 ($9.99) a month for the premium service, which also lets you to listen to albums from start to finish.
+Currently, Spotify charges £9.99 ($9.99) a month for the premium service, which also lets you listen to albums from start to finish.

 Users who opt for the free option can't listen to every song in Spotify's library and have to make do with playlists and songs on shuffle.

-Although about 90 per cent of the company's revenue is generated from the premium service, the paid version accounts for less than half of Spotify's customer base.
+Although about 90 percent of the company's revenue is generated from the premium service, the paid version accounts for less than half of Spotify's customer base.

 At the end of 2017, Spotify had 157 million users around the world, 71 million of whom were paid subscribers.
-By the end of this year, the number of users is expected to reach 200 million, about 96 million of whom are paid subcribers.
+By the end of this year, the number of users is expected to reach 200 million, about 96 million of whom are paid subscribers.